Is there something missing from the listings that you would like to see? Please submit your idea! We'd love to hear from you!

 Level the Field!

-The Music Industry* field needs to exist without silos - no insulation and no isolation.
+The Arts Industry* field needs to exist without silos - no insulation and no isolation.
 There is a flattened playing field where artist, performer, practitioner, teacher, student, and humans come together in the name of art.
 A field of dreams!

 One Stop Resource